818-597-8627 info@rcdsmm.org

 WiLD CiTY

-WiLD CiTY is an immersive workshop series centered on connecting our community with the beautiful and sometimes surprising nature that exists throughout Los Angeles and beyond.
+WiLD CiTY is an immersive workshop series centered on connecting our community with the beautiful and often rare nature that exists throughout Los Angeles and beyond.

 Following each workshop there will be an optional opportunity to further engage with workshop leaders at a nearby restaurant, brewery or tasting room.